DogepartyXDP/Documentation/Developers/API.md

    - **OP_RETURN** transactions cannot have more than 80 bytes of data.
 If you force OP_RETURN encoding and your transaction would have more than this amount, an exception will be generated.
 - To return the transaction as a **multisig** transaction, specify ``multisig`` for the ``encoding`` parameter.
     - ``pubkey`` should be set to the hex-encoded public key of the source address.
-    - Note that with the newest versions of Bitcoin (0.12.1 onward), bare multisig encoding does not reliably propagate.
+    - Note that with the newest versions of Dogecoin (0.12.1 onward), bare multisig encoding does not reliably propagate.
 More information on this is documented [here](https://github.com/rubensayshi/dogeparty-lib/pull/9).
 - To return the transaction as a **pubkeyhash** transaction, specify ``pubkeyhash`` for the ``encoding`` parameter.
     - ``pubkey`` should be set to the hex-encoded public key of the source address.
 - To return the transaction as a 2 part **P2SH** transaction, specify ``P2SH`` for the encoding parameter.